PegasusResearch/pegasus/docs/index.rst

 Project Sponsors
 ================
-The work developed by Marcelo Jacinto and João Pinto was supported by Ph.D. grants funded by Fundação para a Ciências e a Tecnologia (FCT).
+The work developed by Marcelo Jacinto and João Pinto was supported by Ph.D. grants funded by Fundação para a Ciência e a Tecnologia (FCT).

 .. raw:: html